ChloeSAPage/spacetraders-app/README.md

 Make a request to the register endpoint, store the response and token in state.

-3. Change page title
+3. Change page title and favicon

-could add a favicon but i cba

 4. Move api calls into 1 file